35K

 Flight Duration: 20 minutes (approx.)

-Once the weather is clear and the engines are ready, you are now ready to land near Everest.
-You will not only see the highest mountain in the world but also land somewhere near it.
+Once the weather is clear and the engines are ready you are now ready to land near Everest.
+You will see the highest mountain in the world.
+And also land somewhere near it.

-En route, you fly over picturesque Namche Bazaar, Tengboche, and Pheriche, to name a few.
-You witness the transition of landscapes — from settlements to alpine meadows to the icy world of the Himalayas.
+En route, you fly over picturesque Namche Bazaar.
+Tengboche and Pheriche are other places you will see.
+You will also witness the transition of landscapes.
+They include settlements, alpine meadows and the Himalayas.

-Keep your eyes open as your helicopter route will pass along the peaks of Ama Dablam, Thamserku and Kangtega as well.
+Keep your eyes open as your helicopter route will pass along different peaks.
+You can see Ama Dablam, Thamserku and Kangtega as well.
 And of course, Gorakshep.
 Kala Patthar is located just above this place.

 Upon landing at Kala Patthar, you get off the chopper to witness the best ground-level view of Mt Everest.
-In around 5 to 10 minutes on the ground, you will see the world’s tallest mountain up close, along with Lhotse, Nuptse and Pumori peaks.
+In around 5 to 10 minutes on the ground you will see the world’s tallest mountain up close.
+Lhotse, Nuptse and Pumori peaks are some other mountains.

-Now is the time to activate the shutterbug in you and get as many shots as possible.
+Now is the time to activate the shutterbug in you.
+That is because you can get as many shots as possible here.
 Who would not want to capture the memory and cherish it forever?

 Once done, you get on the helicopter and gear up for the next destination, the Hotel Everest View.